nowmozillaclub/nowmozillaclub.github.io/README.md

 # N.O.W.
 Mozilla Club
 The Official website of Network for the Open Web - A Mozilla Campus Club

-N.O.W. was founded in 2018 with one purpose; well *technically*, three intervowen principles:
+N.O.W. was founded in 2018 with one purpose; well *technically*, three interwoven principles:

 - Learn
 - Build